wilsonw926/ios-decal-lab6/README.md

     - A `textfield` for the user to input their password
     - A Login `UIButton`

-Also, **you must satisfy the following requirements**
+Also, **your implementation must satisfy the following requirements**

-- The UIView's width must be 90% of the width of the user's device
+- The UIView containing the text fields and button must have a width equal to 90% of the width of the user's device
 - The vertical spacing between the login button and text field's must be uniform
 - Tapping the login button must trigger an IBAction that checks if the user's e-mail and password combination is valid.
 You will find the method `authenticateUser` helpful for this part.
 You can test that your implementation works by trying to log in with your own berkeley.edu account, using your first name as the password (oh, how secure!).